-To support their conservation and presentation, we undertake technical investigation of our paintings.
+We undertake technical investigation of our paintings to support their conservation and presentation.
 This has enabled some exciting discoveries and revealed new insights into the attribution and history of works in our collection.

 Discoveries at Audley End

-Recent investigations into the 16th and early 17th century paintings at Audley End revealed significant new insights.
-21 portraits were examined with scientific techniques including x-radiography, infra-red reflectography, microscopy and dendrochronology to investigate attribution, more accurate dating and to help consider the true identity of the sitters.
+Recent investigations into the 16th- and early 17th-century paintings at Audley End revealed significant new insights.
+Twenty-one portraits were examined with scientific techniques including x-radiography, infra-red reflectography, microscopy and dendrochronology to investigate attribution, more accurate dating and to help consider the true identity of the sitters.

 The use of infra-red reflectography also enabled researchers to discover a now over painted heart-shaped pearl drop necklace.
 This was perhaps symbolic of the sitter’s turbulent love life.

-X-radiography was carried out on a portrait of Henry, Prince of Wales (1594 - 1612).
-The technology revealed that underneath the Prince lays an earlier portrait, upside-down and possibly of Lucy Harrington, a 17th Century courtier and patron of the arts.
+X-radiography was carried out on a portrait of Henry, Prince of Wales (1594–1612).
+The technology revealed that underneath the Prince lies an earlier portrait, upside down and possibly of Lucy Harrington, a 17th-century courtier and patron of the arts.

 In order to date the painting, researchers employed a combination of dendrochronology (tree-ring dating) of the English oak panel and examination of an earlier inscription visible only in x-radiography.

-It's believed that the panel was first painted with the female sitter in 1606 and quickly over painted, possibly as the first commission was unsuccessful.
+It’s believed that the panel was first painted with the female sitter in 1606 and quickly over-painted, possibly because the first commission was unsuccessful.

 A Holbein Connection